On this page

 - school age children are enrolled and attending school

-- ensuring clients have understood the critical messages of the orientation program and have the skills and knowledge to independently access services.
+- ensuring clients have understood the messages of the orientation program and have the skills and knowledge to independently access services.

 Fact sheet 91 – Translating and Interpreting Service